staslev/LeetCode-refactored/FAQ.md

 ## FAQ

-#### Q1: Why is your code indentation so ugly?

-From my experience this is caused by the infamous tabs vs. spaces issue.

-Let me know where and I'll fix it.

-___

-#### Q2: Your so called refactored solutions are much longer than the ones on LeetCode.
+#### Q: Your so called refactored solutions are much longer than the ones on LeetCode.
 What up with that?
 Isn't long equals bad?

 *Some* of the refactored solutions are indeed longer.
 You know what, even if *all* of them were longer I'd still use the same argument below.
 Plus, if you do `"long".equals("bad")` in Java, the answer is actually `false` so we're good.